-The other tables include information on kings not relative to the imperial house (yixing wang 異姓王) enfeoffed after the downfall of the Qin and in the early decades of the Han period (13 Yixing zhuhou wang biao 異姓諸侯王表), imperial princes (14 Zhuhou wang biao 諸侯王表), imperial marquesses (15 Wangzi hou biao 王子侯表), ennobled relatives of empresses (18 Waiqi enze hou biao 外戚恩澤侯表), and ennobled commoners (16-17 Gongchen biao 功臣表).
+The other tables include information on kings not relative to the imperial house (yixing wang 異姓王) made regional rulers after the downfall of the Qin and in the early decades of the Han period (13 Yixing zhuhou wang biao 異姓諸侯王表), imperial princes (14 Zhuhou wang biao 諸侯王表), imperial marquesses (15 Wangzi hou biao 王子侯表), ennobled relatives of empresses (18 Waiqi enze hou biao 外戚恩澤侯表), and ennobled commoners (16-17 Gongchen biao 功臣表).

 The treatises attracted the interest of scholars of all times because they provide abundant information about the administration of the Han state.
-They include the topics musical tuning and calendar (21 Lüli zhi 律曆志), rituals and ritual music (22 Liyue zhi 禮樂志), penal law (23 Xingfa zhi 刑法志), food and commodities (24 Shihuo zhi 食貨志), imperial sacrifices (25 郊祀志), astronomy (26 Tianwen zhi 天文志), the Five Processes (27 Wuxing zhi 五行志), administrative geography (28 Dili zhi 地理志), canals and river conservancy (29 Gouxu zhi 溝洫志), and the earliest imperial bibliography (30 Yiwen zhi 藝文志).
+They include the topics musical tuning and calendar (21 Lüli zhi 律曆志), rituals and ritual music (22 Liyue zhi 禮樂志), penal law (23 Xingfa zhi 刑法志), food and commodities (24 Shihuo zhi 食貨志), suburban sacrifices (25 郊祀志), astronomy (26 Tianwen zhi 天文志), the Five Agents (27 Wuxing zhi 五行志), administrative geography (28 Dili zhi 地理志), canals and river conservancy (29 Gouxu zhi 溝洫志), and the earliest imperial bibliography (30 Yiwen zhi 藝文志).

 A supplementary treatise on military (Bu Han bingzhi 補漢兵志) was compiled by Qian Wenzi 錢文子 (1148-1220), to be found in the collection Ershiwushi bubian 二十五史補編.